acoustic-content-samples/sample-wch-conversation-core/README.md

   });
 ```

-## How to connect your conversation with content from Watson Content Hub
+## How to connect your conversation with content from Acoustic Content

 This module is configured to fetch the content shown to users from WCH.
 This is based on the concept of syncing all `intents`, `entities`, `dialog_nodes` and `actions` from the conversation service to WCH.
 In order to trigger a sync run `npx chatcreds sync`.
 This should do the job and afterwards you should see your changes in the taxonomy section of WCH. (**Important:** Whenever you make changes in your conversation workspace execute this command again)